maroph/maroph/README.md

 ### Manfred Rosenboom (maroph)

-I'm a principal developer at Fujitsu Germany.
+I work as a principal developer for Fujitsu Germany in the Munich Area.
 At the moment I work mainly on the Fujitsu SecDocs project.
 I use JEE and web based technologies in general with the following servers: WildFly and Tomcat.
-I use also the following database
-systems: H2, Oracle DB/RAC, MariaDB and MySQL.
+I use also the following database systems: H2, Oracle DB/RAC, MariaDB and MySQL.

+* Programming Languages
+  Bash, C, Java, JavaScript, Node.js, PHP, Python, SQL
+* Languages
+  Dutch, English, German (native language)

 <!--
 - 🔭 I’m currently working on ...